premanand17/django-elastic/README.rst

 Building Elastic Queries
 ------------------------

-The classes in ``elastic_model`` module are used to build Elastic queries.
+The classes in the ``elastic_model`` module are used to build Elastic queries.
 A query can be used to retrieve search hits, get a count of the hits or to get the index mapping.
 The query may also be a filter or be combined with a filter component.
-This plugin attempts to provide flexibility in the generation of queries but also providing shortcuts to common query structures.
+This plugin attempts to provide flexibility in the generation of queries but also provides shortcuts to common query structures.

 An ``ElasticQuery`` object is used to build an instance of ``Search``.